 A team from the City Council and another from Bromsgrove and Redditch Councils explained how they are applying Vanguard’s systems thinking approach to the way they support local people.
 The two teams have tackled local issues slightly differently; in this post I’ve amalgamated what they described, to give an overview.
 Obviously, this is my own overview and I’m happy to be corrected if I’ve got anything wrong.

 Although both teams use the Vanguard approach, systems thinking for organisations wasn’t invented by Vanguard, but is based on the principles of systems theory.
 Systems theory is pretty robust.
 We know how systems work in many different domains.
 Because organisations are systems, applying systems theory to them makes a lot of sense.
-(Management theories, by contrast, usually address only part of the organizational system, and that’s why they tend not to work so well.)
+(Management theories, in contrast, usually address only part of the organizational system; that’s why they tend not to work so well.)

 Some key principles of systems thinking as applied to organisations